cj-mills/christianjmills/posts/crop-images-on-gpu-tutorial/index.md

 ---
-title: How to Crop Images With a GPU in Unity
+title: "How to Crop Images With a GPU in Unity"
 date: '3-20-2021'
 image: ./images/crop_image_on_gpu_unity_1.gif
 title-block-categories: true